 - Not as flawless as the first choice, but difficult to detect flaws within commercial applications;

 - Lacks luster and is duller than first choice and commercial grade quartz;

 Assessing the Quality of Quartz Countertops

 If you know what to look for, several visual tell-tale signs can alert you to low-quality quartz.
-Take heed of the following when examining slabs you might buy.
+Take heed of the following when examining slabs of quartz counters you might buy.